merantix-momentum/squirrel-core/docs/advanced/iterstream.rst

 Asynchronous execution
 ----------------------
 We have seen in :ref:`usage/iterstream:IterStream` how to apply functions on streams asynchronously with :py:meth:`async_map`.
 Internally, a :py:class:`squirrel.iterstream.base._AsyncMap` object is constructed when calling :py:meth:`async_map`.
 :py:class:`_AsyncMap` maintains an internal queue and creates :py:class:`AsyncContent`\s that are inserted to the queue.
 :py:class:`AsyncContent` objects are created by specifying a function callback, the item it operates on, and an executor.
 When :py:class:`AsyncContent` object is created, the function callback is scheduled for asynchronous execution.
 We can simply fetch results from the queue by iterating over the :py:class:`_AsyncMap` object.

 Architecture
 --------------------
-Most classes inherit from :py:class:`Composable`, which provides many concrete stream processing methods such as :py:meth:`map` and :py:meth:`filter`, and one abstract method ``__iter__`` which must be implemented by all sub classes.
+Most classes inherit from :py:class:`Composable`, which provides many concrete stream processing methods such as :py:meth:`map` and :py:meth:`filter`, and one abstract method ``__iter__`` which must be implemented by all subclasses.

 In the non-exhaustive UML diagram below, we show how the IterStream module is structured.